Grand Canyon Camping & Hiking Travel Guide

 - Zion National Park is close, challenge yourself with the Angel's Landing hike

 Going on adventures in National Parks really puts things into perspective.
 This is what also makes the western side of the U.S. so damn awesome.
-It's nice to sometimes stop and think about how much greatness is in our backyard.
+It's nice to sometimes stop and think about how much greatness is right in our backyard.

 If you still have time after visiting the Grand Canyon, consider visiting the other National Parks nearby such as Zion National Park.
 You can tour multiple National Parks and Monuments within driving distance, which is known as the Grand Circle.
 Las Vegas and Phoenix aren't too far.

-Grand Canyon Q&A
+Grand Canyon FAQ

-Answer: The busiest times at the Grand Canyon are during the spring, summer, and fall.
+The busiest times at the Grand Canyon are during the spring, summer, and fall.
 There are less people in the early spring or late fall.
 The South Rim is the most popular destination for tourists.
 It gets so busy at the South Rim that the National Park Service has created a South Rim Crowds Survival Guide.
 It has tips on the best time to arrive and how to avoid crowds.
 Have a great trip!